 Covering your pot roast both keeps the meat from drying out and all the tasty liquid from evaporating.
 If your pot does not have a lid, you should cover it with foil before putting it in the oven.

-The main thing that distinguishes a Yankee pot roast from any other pot roast is that there are root vegetables braised along with the meat.
+The main thing distinguishing a Yankee pot roast from any other pot roast is that root vegetables are braised along with the meat.
 This method originates from New England (hence the term 'Yankee').

 Yes, you certainly can make this pot roast in a crockpot.
 I love the crockpot version, too, because you can set it and forget it for 6-8 hours in the morning, and it's ready by dinnertime.
 Try the crockpot Yankee pot roast here!